Fertile Ground (East Coast Tour - Part 5)

 In New York City, the folks at New York Farm Animal Save have formed a vibrant community around weekly vigils for farm animals.
 Robert Jensen, one of our main organizers in the region, is a computer engineer with a humble demeanor and a heart of gold.
 When a homeless man came to ask us for food, Robert leapt forward to help him -- and even gave him guidance and support in his struggles with substance abuse.
 Miriam, Tony, Tomoko, Shafali, and others -- all dedicated activists who try to help every animal rights group in the region, no matter the campaign, were equally good hearted and supportive, sharing food, advice, and sometimes just kind words of support, to ensure that everyone who came to our talk, demo, and even social gatherings felt welcomed into the local animal rights community.
 Finally, Dana, who was DxE’s initial organizer on the It’s not Food, It’s Violence campaign, came out to join us despite the incredible pressure of a new job, an imminent move across the country (to San Diego -- hello Ellen Ericksen!), and an important exam just a few days later.

 Even more surprisingly, to me, some prominent names in the vegan world -- the imposing Jamison Scala (whose incredible facebook page always gets hundreds of likes per post) and the fiery Eddie Lama (hero of the documentary, The Witness) -- came to both our talk and the demo the next day.
-And a brilliant young law student at NYU, Jay Shooster -- who sponsored our talk -- joined a DxE demo for the first time, showing that there are supporters of nonviolent direct action for animals even in the halls of power and prestige.
 In total, we had over two dozen people perform an in-store disruption.
 Their words were so moving and powerful and unified that my voice broke, and I was brought to tears.
 I know that the momentum they are building will only grow.

 Philly was perhaps the most surprising city.
 I had been told, prior to arriving, that the city of brotherly love did not have the most vibrant of vegan/AR communities.
 But we were met immediately by my old friends Rachel and Tim.
 Rachel is a math professor at the prestigious Swarthmore College, where they’ve made a beautiful home for themselves in a forested suburban community just 25 minutes from Philly.
 She (and Tim by extension) was key to my development as an activist -- and person -- since I really did not have a close friendship circle before meeting Rachel in Chicago and starting a small local vegan board game circle that ended up spiraling in all sorts of unexpected directions -- from karaoke to cooking competitions to ultimate frisbee.
 And yet while the Philly community was small, there were still passionate voices that joined us for our talk and demo.